Mayoral elections in South Bend, Indiana: Republican primary

 Waite, a businessman who had previously been an unsuccessful candidate in the 1987 South Bend Republican mayoral primary and had never before held public office, won a Republican primary that also featured Larry M. Scott and James W. Philson.
 Waite was president of High Tech Alarm Corporation Inc. He had also previously been involved in third party politics in 1994.

 General election

 Republican Mike Waite encountered several stumbling blocks during his candidacy, including an arrest shortly after the primary election for unpaid bills and a lawsuit for backpay on delinquent child support.
 Much of the campaign season would center on these controversies.
 Waite claimed his arrest was politically motivated and orchestrated by Kernan and the St. Joseph County sheriff, with Kernan denying this accusation.

 Ultimately, while Waite remained their nominee, the Republican Party withdrew their backing of his candidacy.

 Kernan had attracted respect as mayor for his ability to attract economic development to the community.

-Kernan campaigned as an opponent of further privatization in South Bend.
-Kernan did not oppose all and any privatization, but was, rather, an opponent of what he called the, "wholesale auction of the city's assets".
+Kernan campaigned as an opponent of further privatization in the city.
+While he did not stake out a position opposing all and privatization that had already occurred, he rather positioned himself to be an opponent of what he called the, "wholesale auction of the city's assets".
 South Bend Republicans had been proponents of further privatization.